 Employees that can be used to attest attestation procedures can be assigned to compliance rules.
 Assign an application role for attestors to the compliance rules.
 Assign employees to this application role that are authorized to attest compliance rules.
+For more information about attestation, see the One Identity Manager Attestation Administration Guide.

 A default application role for attestors is available in One Identity Manager.
 You may create other application roles as required.
-For detailed information about application roles, see the One Identity Manager Authorization and Authentication Guide.
+For more information about application roles, see the One Identity Manager Authorization and Authentication Guide.

-Table 9: Default application roles for attestors
+Table 8: Default application roles for attestors

-User Tasks Attestors for Attestors must be assigned to the Identity & Access Governance

-User Tasks Identity Audit Identity Audit Attestors application role.
+User Tasks Attestors for Identity Audit Attestors must be assigned to the Identity & Access Governance Identity Audit Attestors application role.
 Users with this application role: Attest compliance rules and exception approvals in the Web Portal for which they are responsible.
-Can view master data for these compliance rules but not edit them.
+Can view main data for these compliance rules but not edit them.
 NOTE: This application role is available if the module Attestation Module is installed.
-To edit attesto